-All students enrolled at the University for 10 or more credit hours participate in the Student Health Center program.
-The program entitles students to the use of the Student Health Center located on the campus.
+Students enrolled for 10 or more credit hours qualify to participate in University health services.
+These services are administered through the Student Health Center on campus.

 Student Health Insurance

 Full-time students and their dependents are eligible to participate in the University's voluntary student health insurance program.
 The program provides specified accident and sickness benefits.
 This insurance may be purchased at registration.